The short story...

 Katherine didn’t always know she wanted to be a writer and illustrator.
 She did many other things first, but when she did eventually try it on for size it fitted like a glorious new skin.

 She was born in Perth, Australia, where her mum grew up.
-Being the child of nomadic parents, at 3 days old she had her first passport and was on the plane back to Saudi Arabia where they were working at the time.
-After several years they returned to Australia and were attracted to the climate of North Queensland.
+Being the child of nomadic parents, at 3 days old she had her first passport and was soon on the plane back to Saudi Arabia where her parents were working at the time.
+After several years they returned to Australia, attracted to the climate of tropical North Queensland.
 They bought some land by the beach in a small coastal town called Mackay, where her father built a rather spectacular eco-home (which sits in the side of a cliff).

 Katherine always loved to write and draw, and her mum still has boxes full of books and inventions she made as a child.
 If she wasn't making something she could be found curled up with a book, devouring most of the school library over the years.
 She also enjoyed sports, singing and drama, and went through some unfortunate stages of dancing (there is still evidence of her dressed as a liquorice all-sorts – not one of her finer moments).